Vijini95/OptGoal/README.md

 ## Next Steps

-For the remainder of the semester, I plan to complete the implementation and optimization of the `optimize_release` and `assess_reliability` functions, write comprehensive documentation with detailed descriptions and usage examples for each function, and use the `testthat` package to write unit tests, improving the package's reliability.
+For the remainder of the semester, I plan to complete the implementation and optimization of the `optimize_release` and `assess_reliability` functions, write comprehensive documentation with detailed descriptions and usage examples for each function, use the `testthat` package to write unit tests, improving the package's reliability, and make vignette.